Qualifications Explained

 NVQ’s

 National Vocational Qualifications (NVQ’s) are work based, practical qualifications.
 They are made up of mixture of education in a formal setting and work based experience.
 Competency is assessed through a combination of written, multiple choice, a portfolio of evidence and witnessed practical assessments.
 NVQ’s are available at five levels from 1 to 5.
 Annoyingly they don’t map directly across to the same levels as other qualifications.
-An NVQ Level 4 for example can be a level 4, 5 or 6 qualification, whilst an NVQ Level 3 is a level 3 qualification.
+An NVQ Level 4 for example can be a level 4, 5 or 6 qualification, whilst an NVQ Level 3 in Electrical Installations is a level 3 qualification.
 The time taken to complete an NVQ varies depending on the level and subject matter, but a typical NVQ level 3 takes 3 to 4 years to complete.

 Electrical Qualifications